The Loss of HMS Warwick 78 years ago on Sunday 20 February 1944

 considered there was every chance of saving the main hull."

-stories of three of the ninety survivors rescued by fishing boats
+stories of four of the ninety survivors rescued by fishing boats

 the fishing harbour of Padstow on the estuary of the River Camel ten